listepo/webmoney/readme.md

 ## Class PurseList

 This class represents a list of purses.
+No actual actions will occur unless you call `fetch` method.

 ### list.filter(condition)
 - `condition` Object

 Selects purses which satisfy provided condition.

-`condition` contains key-value pairs.

-Valid keys are:
+Valid keys for `condition` object are:
 - `wmid`
 - `type`
+- `amount`

 ### Examples